 Students must identify and contact a research mentor in advance of submitting an application.
 A mentor must agree to support your application, help you to develop and define a research project, and assist you in the writing of the research proposal.

 This early interaction is a very important part of the application process.
-Visiting (non-Caltech) students usually have to accomplish this discussion via e-mail, phone, or Skype.
-If a student is in the area, we encourage him/her to visit the campus and meet the mentor.
+Visiting (non-Caltech) students usually have to accomplish this discussion via e-mail, phone, or Zoom.
+If a student is in the area, we encourage them to visit the campus and meet the mentor.
 Please refer to the Finding a Mentor page and Tips for Meeting with a Potential Mentor for additional information.

 - An online application